breakfastquay/rubberband/README.md

 ## 4. Compiling Rubber Band Library

-The primary supported build system for Rubber Band on all platforms is Meson (https://mesonbuild.com).
+**Full configurable build.** The primary supported build system for Rubber Band on all platforms is Meson (https://mesonbuild.com).
 The Meson build system can be used to build all targets (static and dynamic library, command-line utility, and plugins) and to cross-compile.
+See below for details.

+**Single-file build.** If you want to include Rubber Band in a C++ project and would prefer not to build it as a separate library, there is a single `.cpp` file at `single/RubberBandSingle.cpp` which can be added to your project as-is.
+It produces a single compilation-unit build using the built-in FFT and resampler implementations with no further library dependencies.
+See the comments at the top of that file for more information.

-☞ If you only need a static library and don't wish to use Meson, some alternative build files (Makefiles and Visual C++ projects) are included in the `otherbuilds` directory.
+**Other build options.** If you only need a static library and don't wish to use Meson, some alternative build files (Makefiles and Visual C++ projects) are included in the `otherbuilds` directory.
 See the platform-specific build sections below for more details.

-☞ If you want to include Rubber Band in a C++ project and would prefer not to compile a separate library, there is a single `.cpp` file at `single/RubberBandSingle.cpp` which can be added to your project as-is.
-It produces a single compilation-unit build with the built-in FFT and resampler implementations with no further library dependencies.
-See the comments at the top of that file for more information.

 To build with Meson, ensure Meson and Ninja are installed and run: